-The investment fund industry of Luxembourg is the largest in Europe and second in the world behind the United States.
-The total number of investment funds maintained its stability of the last years and reached a total of 3,861.
-These funds reached a value of net assets under management of approximately 3,700 billion euros, which was the highest point reached in the last ten years and an increase of approximately 200 billion euros when compared to 2015.
+The investment fund industry of Luxembourg ranks among the biggest of the world.
+The total number of investment funds maintained its stability of the last years and reached a total of 3,908 in 2018.
+These funds reached a value of net assets under management of approximately 4,064 billion euros.
 The reason for Luxembourg's success comes from the country's combination of strict consumer protection along with its flexibility in fund types.
 At the end of 2016, the distribution of total net assets in the UCI sector (undertakings for collective investment, a term used for investment funds) shows that bonds represented approximately 30 percent.
-Alongside this, for example, the number of microfinance funds in the country changed between 2007 and 2016, reaching three in 2007 and increasing to 29 in 2016.
+Alongside this, for example, the number of microfinance funds in the country changed between 2007 and 2018, reaching three in 2007 and increasing to 32 in 2018.

-In 2016, approximately 23 percent of clients in private banking in Luxembourg came from other EU countries or neighboring ones such as Belgium, France and Germany.
+In 2018, approximately 68 percent of clients in private banking in Luxembourg came from other EU countries or neighboring ones such as Belgium, France and Germany.
 The country is an attractive place for both foreign investments and private clients.
-As of May 2017, banks in the Grand Duchy have different countries of origin with approximately 24 of these coming from Germany and 15 banks from France.
-In the years following the financial crisis, Luxembourgish banking as a whole witnessed a decrease in the total number of banks.
+In the years following the financial crisis, however, Luxembourgish banking witnessed a decrease in the total number of banks.
 Some banks left the country for economic reasons, while others disappeared through consolidation.
 Despite that, the assets of foreign controlled banks showed an increase in recent years.
 Indeed, it was announced in August 2017 that China Everbright Bank (CEB) would establish their European headquarters in Luxembourg, making it the seventh bank from China in the country.
-With so many foreign assets, however, Luxembourg was the country in 2016 with the highest risk index score of money laundering and terrorist financing in the Benelux.
+With so many foreign assets, however, Luxembourg was for several years the country with the highest risk index score of money laundering and terrorist financing in the Benelux.